2000 Miles: Music video

 The official video features Hynde dressed as a member of The Salvation Army in a snowy location.
 Chrissie Hynde also recorded a version of the song in 1995 with violins and other stringed instruments for The Isle Of View album.

-Covers
+Cover versions

+Canadian actress and singer Jill Hennessy, in character as Jordan Cavanaugh, performed "2000 Miles" in the last scene of "Blue Christmas," a December 2001 first-season episode of her NBC television series Crossing Jordan.

-British rock band Coldplay released a piano cover of the song as a charity single.
+British rock band Coldplay released a piano cover of the song as a charity single in 2003.
 The track's digital download was available for £1.50 between 16 December 2003 and 1 January 2004, with all royalties being donated to Stop Handgun Violence and Future Forests.

-KT Tunstall covered the song for her Christmas EP Sounds of the Season: The KT Tunstall Holiday Collection (2007).
+KT Tunstall covered the song for her 2007 Christmas EP Sounds of the Season: The KT Tunstall Holiday Collection.

+Smash Mouth's version appears on the 2012 reissue of their 2005 album The Gift of Rock; and indie rock band C-Clamp's rendition is on a 1998 compilation, The My Pal God Holiday Record.

-American pop rock band Train covered the song for their Christmas album Christmas in Tahoe (2015).
-The same year, Australian singer Kylie Minogue covered the song for her first Christmas album Kylie Christmas.
+American pop rock band Train covered the song on their 2015 holiday album Christmas in Tahoe.
+The same year, Australian singer Kylie Minogue covered the song for her first Christmas album, Kylie Christmas.

-American rock band Smash Mouth covered the song on the 2012 reissue of their 2005 album, The Gift of Rock.